 What are essential beliefs?

-- The essentials of Christian belief are contained in the historic Christian creeds, like the Apostles and Nicene Creed.
-These are simply summaries of the basic Christian teachings and have held the test of time.
+The essentials of Christian belief are contained in the historic Christian creeds, such as the Apostles’ Creed and the Nicene Creed.
+These are summaries of the basic Christian teachings and have held the test of time.
 They have been accepted throughout history and across cultures.
 The creeds serve as a check and balance to ensure we stay focused on what is truly important instead of what is the hot topic of the moment.
-Holding to these creeds also connects us with believers from the past, other cultures and future believers.
-We believe it would be foolish, and possible arrogant, to say that all who have come before us are wrong, and that we are the first people to have the truth.
+Holding to these creeds also connects us with believers from other cultures, believer from the past, and to future believers.
+We believe it would be foolish, and possibly arrogant, to say that all who have come before us are wrong, and that we are the first people to have the truth.

 Are you part of a denomination?